shardus/website-docs.shardus.com/pages/docs/api/configuration/logs.md

 ## files

-The `files` parameter is an `Object` used to define the file names for the various log types
+The `files` parameter is an `Object` used to define the file names for the various log types:

 ```json
 {